 At NLCS staff are made aware of the requirements to treat all people equally regardless of race and to ensure that all policies treat everyone fairly.
-Warwick House recognises and proactively supports the rights of child.
+Morton Lea recognises and proactively supports the rights of children.
 The homes policies inform the induction process for all children and underpin their individual placement plans to ensure their rights are respected.
-The organisation provides all children with a hand book that contains all relevant information in an age appropriate, understandable way that the child can access at any time they choose.
+The organisation provides all children with a handbook that contains all relevant information in an age appropriate, understandable way that the child can access at any time they choose.

-The home ensures positive communication between the local authority and the child is facilitated and the child can contact their local authority when required.
+The home ensures positive communication between the local authority and children is facilitated and the child is able to contact their local authority when required.

-The local authority is given the opportunity to contribute to their child's care plan during regular reviews and when being updated by key workers.
+The local authority are given the opportunity to contribute to the children's care plan during regular reviews and when being updated by key workers.

-Children are appointed individual key workers from within the staff care team at Warwick House.
+Children are appointed individual key workers from within the staff care team at Morton Lea.
 Those staff members are responsible for overseeing the child's care plan, providing regular opportunities to gain the views, thoughts and feelings of the child in relation to how they are being cared for, what support they feel they need and what they want to achieve or work towards in the future.
 They also represent them to the wider organisation or local authority when required.

-All Children have access to an advocate/advocacy service.
-Where a local authority has an appointed advocacy service for their child, the details are made available to them and are also displayed clearly in the home.
-If an advocacy service has not been appointed by the local authority the home provides contact details of other advocacy services for the child to use.
+All children have access to an advocate/advocacy service.
+Where a local authority have appointed an advocacy service for their child the details are made available to the child and are also displayed clearly in the home.
+If an advocacy service hasn't been appointed but the local authority the home provides contact details of other advocacy services for the child to use.
 These details are also clearly displayed within the home.

 The organisation employs a medical professional (RGN) whom the children have access to.
-The medical professional also advises the care team on health matters and issues regarding the child.
+The medical professional also advises the care team on health matters and issues regarding the children.
 Children are supported in being healthy and feeling well cared for by the care team and by local health and advice services.

-The home supports and facilitates contact between the child and their families wherever possible and appropriate to do so.
+The home supports and facilitates contact between the children and their families wherever possible and appropriate to do so.
 The home identifies individual contact needs and ensures the correct supervision, travel and financial arrangements are made.
 The home also conducts risk assessments to ensure the safety and well-being of all involved.